Is Benchmarking Worth a Company’s Investment and Time?

 Benchmarking, commonly known as learning from best practices, is an effective organizational performance tool that can boost a company’s performance, by enabling a learning experience that relies upon understanding best-in-class practices and implementing them within one’s own organizational structure.

-This assessment process is conducted for the sake of improving your firm’s performance with the goal of filling the performance gaps between you and your best-in-class competitors or even exceeding their performance level in the long run.
+This assessment process is conducted for the sake of improving your firm’s performance to fill the performance gaps between you and your best-in-class competitors or even exceeding their performance level in the long run.

-However, as effective as it may seem, it is a time-consuming and resource-intensive activity that requires a well-defined methodology, action planning to identify best-in-class competitors, and an implementation strategy.
+However, as effective as it may seem, benchmarking is a time-consuming and resource-intensive activity that requires a well-defined methodology, an action plan to identify best-in-class competitors, and an implementation strategy.
 Without these components, the positive effects of a benchmarking study on performance might be reduced.

 The What, Why, and Who of Benchmarking

-Benchmarking allows companies to focus on their strengths and weaknesses, by comparing them to those of their main competitors within their respective industry, or from another industry, which will allow them to strengthen their position on the market.
+Benchmarking allows companies to focus on their strengths and weaknesses by comparing them to those of their main competitors within their respective industries or even other industries, enabling them to strengthen their position in the market.

-When searching for competitors, we focus on better understanding their best practices.
-Best practices refer to conducting a comparison of performance data, data that is obtained by analyzing our competitors’ similar processes and internal activities and by identifying those practices that led to superior performance.
+When searching for competitors, the focus must be on understanding their best practices.
+This involves conducting a comparison of performance data, data that is obtained by analyzing our competitors’ similar processes and internal activities and identifying the practices that led to superior performance.
 Once identified, those practices must be adapted and implemented within the boundaries of your own organization.

 Hence, when conducted correctly, the benefits associated with benchmarking can include:

 To show that benchmarking is more than just comparing numbers, let’s consider the following example: in the electric utility sector, an electricity distributor has an average interruption time for residential customers of 105 minutes.
 Is this value good, acceptable, or bad?
-It is not easy to find an appropriate answer, unless the 105 minutes are compared to an objective standard, such as the industry standard of interruption time for the competitors in the sector.
+It is not easy to find an appropriate answer unless the duration is compared to an objective standard, such as the industry standard of interruption time for electricity distributors in the area.

 However, it also depends on the company’s strategy.
-105 minutes may be considered a satisfactory value for them, while someone else can view it as an alarming call for improvement.
+An interruption time of 105 minutes may be considered a satisfactory value for the company, but someone else might see it as an alarming call for improvement.

-The example above relies on the idea that performance represented through the usage of mere numbers can’t provide any meaning when analyzed without having a reference, or a benchmark value for the sector, as a comparison point.
+The example above relies on the idea that performance represented through the usage of mere numbers can’t provide any meaning when analyzed without a reference—a benchmark, so to speak—as a comparison point.

 Read More >> Standardizing KPIs: A Success Formula in Secondary Benchmarking Studies